Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 If the interviewer is very business-like, you should respond in kind.
 Avoid telling jokes or funny stories.
 If the interviewer is more casual and chatty, adjust your communication style by responding in a more casual tone while still demonstrating respect!

 The tone of the interview should be set by the interviewer, not the candidate.
 A good interviewer will make an effort to put the candidate at ease.
-However, this should not be interpreted as an attempt to be your friend!
-Always approach a job interview as if it were a professional meeting.

 There is no better way to explain the rapport method than Tony Robbins.
 Check the video below.
 Mirroring and matching your interviewers style will make them like you more and remember you!